TristanB17/surfturf/README.md

 ### Prerequisites

 This repository uses [Google OAuth2](https://support.google.com/googleapi/answer/6158849?hl=en) to create accounts and verify users.
 A gmail account is required to login to this app.
 Part of the Google OAuth2 setup process involves receiving a *CLIENT ID* and a *CLIENT SECRET* from the google developer console, which are stored away in an application.yml file.
-There is an additional key required for local setup  process for generating and using this secret key is outlined below in __Installation and Setup__.
+There is an additional key required for the local setup process.
+Generation and use of these keys is outlined below in __Installation and Setup__.

 ### Installation and Setup